adrianabelinski/art-portfolio/about.md

 ![Adriana Belinski]({{ "/assets/images/adriana.jpg" | relative_url }}){:class="rounded centered" width="150px"}

 Yo!
-I’m Adriana Belinski and I’m studying graphic design and front-end web development at the University of Minnesota–Twin Cities.
+I’m Adriana Belinski and I’m studying graphic design and front-end web development at the University of Minnesota.
 I just completed an internship for Public Works Minneapolis in the Street Engineering and Design team, where I would make web updates and graphics.
 I'm currently on the lookout for graphic design and front-end web development internships for this summer.

 <h2>Contact</h2>